AFP logo at EBB Canberra

 As a police officer, you'll have access to a wide range of benefits and conditions.
 These include:

-• 4 mandatory rest days per year
+4 days per year

-• 18 days of paid personal leave per year
+18 days per year

 Other benefits include paid domestic and family violence leave, paid long-service leave, and provisions for adoption leave and compassionate leave.